New York: Fine Arts

 About the Fall 2019 Program Leader: Dru Donovan works with both photography and video to examine the connection between physical and emotional occurrences by constructing or revisiting human experiences.
 Donovan’s work has shown nationally and internationally and was included in reGeneration2: Tomorrow’s Photographers Today at the Musée de l’Elysée in Lausanne, Switzerland, and in the 2010 California Biennial at the Orange County Museum of Art, Fraenkel Gallery, Yancey Richardson Gallery, Williamson Knight Gallery and Philadelphia Photo Arts Center.
 Donovan’s photographs were published in Aperture Magazine, Blind Spot, Picture Magazine and Matte Magazine.
 In 2011 TBW Books published her first book, Lifting Water.
 In 2011-2012 she participated in the Lower Manhattan Cultural Council’s Workspace studio residency.
 Awards Donovan has received are the John Gutmann Photography Fellowship in 2015 and the John Simon Guggenheim Memorial Foundation Fellowship in 2016.

-GE Fall 2020 and later - OCS 233 fulfills the Historical Perspectives or the Creative Arts general education requirement for students who successfully complete 8 or more semester credits.
 Participation in the New York City program does not fulfill the Global Perspectives general education requirement.

 Credits: 16 credits (4 courses)

 Art 309: Art of New York (4 credits)

 This course explores art and art history through the resources and opportunities in New York City.
 Exploration of how art is made, how it reaches the public, and the process of its interpretation and display.
 The group will visit major museums, galleries, and auction houses to see various exhibitions.